Gajendragad: Environmental issues

+Windmills pose an environmental threat to endangered species like the Indian grey wolf and striped hyenas at Gajendragad.
+The noise and human traffic associated with windmills has driven some wolves and hyenas away from their former habitat.

 Demographics

 As of 2011 India census Gajendragad is a Town Municipal Council city in district of Gadag, Karnataka.
 The Gajendragad city is divided into 23 wards for which elections are held every 5 years.
 The Gajendragad Town Municipal Council has population of 32,359 of which 16,198 are males while 16,161 are females as per report released by Census India 2011.

-The population of children aged 0-6 is 4418 which is 13.65 % of total population of Gajendragad (TMC).
+The population of children aged 0–6 is 4418 which is 13.65% of total population of Gajendragad (TMC).
 In Gajendragad Town Municipal Council, the female sex ratio is 998 against state average of 973.
-Moreover the child sex ratio in Gajendragad is around 921 compared to Karnataka state average of 948.
-The literacy rate of Gajendragad city is 79.49 % higher than the state average of 75.36 %.
-In Gajendragad, male literacy is around 89.33 % while the female literacy rate is 69.74 %.
+Moreover, the child sex ratio in Gajendragad is around 921 compared to Karnataka state average of 948.
+The literacy rate of Gajendragad city is 79.49% higher than the state average of 75.36%.
+In Gajendragad, male literacy is around 89.33% while the female literacy rate is 69.74%.

 Gajendragad Town Municipal Council has total administration over 6,235 houses to which it supplies basic amenities like water and sewerage.
 It is also authorize to build roads within Town Municipal Council limits and impose taxes on properties coming under its jurisdiction.